djevans071/Rebalancing-Citibike/README.md

 Citibike is a fun and fast way of getting around the city, where users check out a bike at a station and return it within a 45 minute window.
 But if you're a commuter, there are times when it is difficult to find a station with bikes, or conversely, finding a station with available docks.
 So Citibike tries to solve this problem by rebalancing: manually moving bikes from full stations to empty ones.

 But figuring out a rebalancing strategy is a difficult problem, involving many different approaches and making many assumptions, including solving the traveling salesman network analysis problems using continuous time Markov chains.
-What I'm trying to do is use predict the traffic in and out of a given station to see if that station needs to be rebalanced during the day.
+What I'm trying to do is predict the traffic in and out of a given station to see if that station needs to be rebalanced during the day.

 ## Data
 ![](images/slide04.png)